kardianos/vendor-spec/README.md

  * Q: Why not just re-use godeps meta-data file?
     - A: The godeps meta-data file includes the revision number in with the revision hash.
-	 It includes the go version number which is detramental in a team, escpecially when one team member is tasked with getting a product ready for the next Go version before that Go version is released.
+	 It includes the go version number which is detrimental in a team, especially when one team member is tasked with getting a product ready for the next Go version before that Go version is released.
 	 It also lacks a Local field for adequate re-write support and doesn't have a time of revision.